b3-exmo/b3-exmo.github.io/docs/Critical thinking/impossible-gospel.md

 &mdash; *[D&C 58:42-43](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/58?lang=eng&id=p42-p43#p42)*

-Sounds like we have a clear indicator for if one has repented of his or her sins, if nothing else.
-I don't know that we need to examine the first action (to "confess them") but maybe the second action warrants some scrutiny?
+Sounds like we have a clear indicator if one has repented of his or her sins.
+Here, I don't intend to examine the first step (to "confess them") but maybe the second action (to "forsake them") warrants some attention?

 &nbsp;